otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ```

 #### What is this code snippet doing?
-- A new `Request` is instantiated in the `createStudent()` parameter.
+- Instantiates a new `Request` in the `createStudent()` parameter.
-- A new `Student` is instantiated in the `createStudent()` method block.
+- Instantiates a new `Student` in the `createStudent()` method block.
-- The `Student`'s data is fetched from the request & saved.
+- Fetches & saves the `Student`'s data from the request.
-- A [JSON](https://developer.mozilla.org/en-US/docs/Glossary/JSON) `Response` is returned containing a message & status response code of [201](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/201).
+- Returns a [JSON](https://developer.mozilla.org/en-US/docs/Glossary/JSON) `Response` containing a message which indicates the `Student` was created & a status response code of [201](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/201).

 ### Update a Student